 - A. All eligible employees hired prior to January 1, 2023 who choose not to participate in paid time off (PTO) shall be eligible for vacation/sick leave benefits at their current base pay rate.
 Eligible part-time employees accrue vacation on a pro-rated basis. - Eligible employees hired/rehired/transferring into this bargaining unit on or after January 1, 2023 are not eligible for Vacation/Sick and will participate in the Paid Time Off (PTO) Schedule 2.
 See Article 11B PTO. - B. Converting to PTO.
 Those employees who are hired/rehired/transferred into this bargaining unit prior to January 1, 2023, and who elect traditional Vacation/Sick may, at any time choose to move from the Vacation/Sick program to the PTO Schedule that is appropriate for them based on their recent hire date during payroll year 2022 (See Article 11B- PTO).
 Effective 1/1/2023, all employees in PTO will accrue according to Schedule 2.
 The opportunity to move to PTO remains an ongoing choice for employees hired prior to January 1, 2023, but once chosen is irrevocable. - C. Once PTO, Always PTO.
-In all cases, if an employee joins the bargaining unit having participated in paid time off (PTO), such employee shall retain paid time off (PTO) at their existing PTO schedule 1 or 2 during payroll year 2022 (see Article 11B).
 Effective 1/1/2023, all employees in PTO will accrue according to Schedule 2. - Section 2.
 Eligible employees hired/rehired/transferred into the bargaining unit prior to January 1, 2023, who choose to remain in the vacation/sick leave program shall accrue vacation benefits in accordance with the following schedule: Eligible part-time employees accrue vacation on a pro-rated basis.

-Total Length of Service Since Most Recent Date of Hire Annual Vacation Accrual Rate Less than six (6) months 64 hours More than six (6) months but less than five (5) years 96 hours More than five (5) years but less than eight (8) years 120 hours

-More than eight (8) years but less than twelve (12) years

-More than twelve (12) years but less than eighteen (18) years
+Total Length of Service Since Most Recent Date of Hire Annual Vacation Accrual Rate Less than six (6) months 64 hours More than six (6) months but less than five (5) years 96 hours More than five (5) years but less than eight (8) years 120 hours More than eight (8) years but less than twelve (12) years 144 hours More than twelve (12) years but less than eighteen (18) years 160 hours